DianaIonita/serverless-api-gateway-caching/README.md

 Cache key parameters coming from multi-value query strings and multi-value headers are currently not supported.

 ## Configuring a shared API Gateway
-This just means that no changes are applied to the root caching configuration of the API Gateway, however `ttlInSeconds`, `dataEncryption` and `perKeyInvalidation` are still applied to all functions, unless specifically overridden.
+Setting `apiGatewayIsShared` to `true` means that no changes are applied to the root caching configuration of the API Gateway.
+However, `ttlInSeconds`, `dataEncryption` and `perKeyInvalidation` are still applied to all functions, unless specifically overridden.

+You can also optionally specify the `restApiId` of the shared API Gateway if you have exported that from a different CloudFormation stack.
+If a `restApiId` is not specified, the plugin will automatically try to find one in the stack that's being deployed.

 ```yml
 plugins: